24 Hours of Le Mans: Le Mans start

-Since 1971, when that method was done away with, a rolling start (sometimes known as an Indianapolis start) begins the race.
-Cars do one formation lap behind the safety car; when that car returns to pits, the starter waves the French flag to start the race.
+Since 1971, a rolling start (sometimes known as an Indianapolis start) begins the race.
+While the cars do still start out lined up against the pit wall, when the green flag is waved the cars pull away one by one to begin a formation lap behind the safety car; when that car returns to the pit lane, the starter waves the French flag to start the race.

 Circuit

 The circuit on which the 24 Hours of Le Mans is run is named the Circuit de la Sarthe, after the department that Le Mans is within.
 It consists of both permanent track and public roads temporarily closed for the race.
 Since 1923, the track has been extensively modified, mostly for safety reasons, and now is 13.626 km in length.
 Although it initially entered the town of Le Mans, the track was cut short to better protect spectators.
-This led to the creation of the Dunlop Curve and Tertre Rouge corners before rejoining the old circuit on the Mulsanne.
+This led to the creation of the Dunlop Curve and Tertre Rouge corners before rejoining the old circuit on the Mulsanne Straight.
 Another major change was on the Mulsanne itself in 1990 when the FIA decreed that it would no longer sanction any circuit that had a straight longer than 2 km.
-To comply with this, two chicanes were added to the 6 km straight.
-The addition of the chicanes was further influenced by the fact that the speed of WM P88-Peugeot French driver Roger Dorchy had been timed at 407 kph during the 1988 race.
+To comply with this, two chicanes were added to the 6 km straight, dividing it into three pieces about 2 km each.
+The addition of the chicanes was further influenced by the fact that the speed of Welter Racing's WM P88, driven by French driver Roger Dorchy, had been timed at 407 kph during the 1988 race.
+This was the record speed before the addition of the chicanes.